 Agents nearly always say it’s simply about price – just settle for less and it will sell.
 Obviously $50,000 at their commission rate isn’t much out of their pocket however it is a lot out of yours!
 They may also insist that advertising must continue because you have to ‘keep the heat on’ and ‘get to all those eyeballs’ however a real estate agent’s shot-gun approach to marketing is not the right answer.
 However as you can see outlined in the pointers above, there are other factors to consider.

-As we pointed out at the start of this article on average 25% of auctions pass in therefore at one in four, the odds of a failed auction campaign are pretty high.
+As we pointed out at the start of this article on average 35% of auctions pass in therefore at one in three, the odds of a failed auction campaign are pretty high.
 The good news is that by aligning everything in your favour you can greatly improve your likelihood of a successful result!

-If all measures still fail and your Authority period expires – call Vendor Marketing, Melbourne’s most qualified vendor advocates.
-We specialise in both property marketing and real estate agent selection for home sellers within Melbourne and therefore have the expertise to independently assist you in getting the outcome you’re looking for!
+If all measures still fail and your Authority period expires – call Vendor Marketing – Melbourne’s most qualified vendor advocates, we specialise in both property marketing and real estate agent selection for property sellers within Melbourne and therefore have the expertise to independently assist you in getting the outcome you’re looking for!

 Vendor Marketing – Melbourne’s most qualified vendor advocates will not disclose any of your personal information.